microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-send.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Send a message in the draft folder or a new MIME message.
+Send an existing draft message.

 The draft message can be a new message draft, reply draft, reply-all draft, or a forward draft.
 The message is then saved in the Sent Items folder.

-When sending a new message in MIME format, include only the MIME content in the request body.

 ## Permissions